Novel topological classes in black hole thermodynamics

 Although there has been significant progress in recent years, exploring the universal properties of black hole thermodynamics continues to be a complex undertaking.
-Recent developments suggest that topology can sheds new light on addressing this issue \cite{PRL129-191101,PRD110-L081501,PRD105-104003} by considering black hole solutions as topological defects in the thermodynamic parameter space.
-Initially such defects were classified into three categories based on their different topological numbers \cite{PRL129-191101}.
-This approach was later refined in Ref. \cite{PRD110-L081501}, categorizing black hole solutions into four more general classes based on their thermodynamic asymptotic behaviours\footnote{For more examples, see Refs. \cite{PRD107-024024, PRD107-064023,PRD107-084002,EPJC83-365,EPJC83-589,PRD108-084041,PLB856-138919,PDU46-101617, 2409.11666,2409.12747}, which present the latest representative developments.
-Furthermore, the topological perspective has demonstrated its effectiveness in studying the properties of light rings \cite{PRL119-251102,PRL124-181101,PRD102-064039,PLB858-139052} and timelike circular orbits \cite{PRD107-064006,JCAP0723049,2406.13270}.}.
+Recent developments suggest that topology can sheds new light on addressing this issue \cite{PRL129-191101,PRD110-L081501, PRD105-104003} by considering black hole solutions as topological defects in the thermodynamic parameter space.
+Initially, such defects were classified into three categories based on their different topological numbers \cite{PRL129-191101}.
+This approach was later refined in Ref. \cite{PRD110-L081501}, categorizing black hole solutions into four more general classes based on their thermodynamic asymptotic behaviors.
+For more examples of the latest representative developments, see Refs. \cite{PRD107-024024,PRD107-064023,PRD107-084002,EPJC83-365,EPJC83-589, PRD108-084041,PLB856-138919,PDU46-101617,2409.11666,PLB860-139163}.
+Furthermore, the topology of thermodynamics and phase transition for certain AdS black holes have been studied in Refs. \cite{JHEP0623115,EPJC84-43,AP465-169679,2501.00955} in the context of bulk, mixed bulk/boundary, and conformal field theory (CFT) thermodynamics by using different holographic dictionaries for the dual CFT.
+In particular, a residue method was adopted in \cite{JHEP0623115} to study the topological properties of the phase transitions of charged AdS$_4$ black holes and showed that the bulk and boundary thermodynamics are topologically equivalent for both criticality and first-order phase transition in the canonical ensembles.
+On the other hand, Ref. \cite{AP465-169679} showed that a Born-Infeld-AdS black hole and its dual CFT share the identical topology, so there is a parallel transition in the dual CFT corresponding to the topological transition that occurs in the bulk.